 - Maintain the financial integrity of the workers compensation system.

-Your 2018 Rate Letter Can Tell You a Lot.
+Your 2021 Rate Notification Can Tell You a Lot

-Did Your Rate Change in 2018?
-This May Be Why.
+Did Your Rate Change in 2021?
+This May Be Why

-If your rate changed in 2018, there may be a number of reasons why.
-Changes to the WCB average rate, changes to how we calculate rates or your own claims experience can be factors in any rate change you experienced.
+If your rate changed in 2020, there may be a number of reasons why.
+Changes to your industry classification's experience or your own claims experience can be factors in any rate change you experienced.

 How You Can Reduce Your Premium